Thanks for visiting Free Tours by Foot New York!

 The theater specializes in showing 3D films with extrasensory effects (touch, smell, etc.) that make the experience even more immersive.

-You will get one-of-a-kind views of their marine animals.
-The tour includes the chance to visit their private touch pool for a VIP experience.
+During the 45-minute small-group session, you will get one-of-a-kind views of their marine animals.
+You will also get to visit the Aquarium’s private touch pool for a VIP experience.